13 Authentic Mexican Bread Recipes to Bake at Home

 1. Mantecadas

-Mantecadas are known for their spongy consistency and golden crust on top.
-They are typically baked in red liners, which adds to their distinct appearance, and you can find them in nearly every Mexican bakery.
+Mantecadas boast a spongy consistency and golden crust on top.
+Bakers typically prepare them in red liners, which adds to their distinct appearance, and you can find them in nearly every Mexican bakery.

 Considered a staple pan dulce in Mexico, they look like cupcakes, but their texture is similar to a muffin.
 They come in various flavors, with vanilla being the most traditional and popular.